Jack Higgins

 5. Words become meaningless, the mind cuts itself off from reality for a little while, a necessary breathing space until one is ready to cope.

 Jack Higgins was the pseudonym of British novelist Harry Patterson.
-He was one of the best-selling authors of popular thrillers and espionage novels.
-His 84 novels sold over 150 million copies and have been translated into 55 languages.
+He held degrees in sociology, social psychology, and economics, and a doctorate in media.
+He was a fellow of the Royal Society of Arts and an expert scuba diver and marksman.
+He was one of the bestselling authors of popular thrillers and espionage novels.
+His novels sold over 250 million copies and have been translated into 55 languages.
 His breakthrough novel The Eagle Has Landed sold over 50 million copies and was adapted into a successful film.

 Posted on: 27th July 2015